aleex1848/tools-for-autodarts/README.md

 - **Call Every Dart**: Announces each dart as it's thrown, rather than waiting for the end of a turn
 - **Call Checkout**: Announces possible checkout combinations when a player is on a checkout score
 - **Custom Sound Library**: Add, edit, and organize voice clips for different game events
+- **Bulk Upload with Trigger Assignment**: When uploading multiple files, you can assign the same trigger to all files at once, making it easy to set up larger sound sets without manually assigning triggers to each file individually

 #### Supported Triggers
 You can assign sounds to be played based on these triggers: